-Rates Modelling (2022-23):
+Rates Modelling (2023-24):

-The proposed rates model in 2022-23 forms part of a response and recovery strategy to bring the City's budget over an appropriate timeframe back from an operating deficit to surplus position.
+The proposed rates model in 2023-24 forms part of a response and recovery strategy to bring the City's budget over an appropriate timeframe back from an operating deficit to surplus position.
 This model is based on the following:

-- Merge existing Differential Rates CGG Residential & CGG Non-Residential, and have one general GRV rate in 2022-23. - Reducing by 17% GRV Residential RID from 15.1128 to 12.927 cents in the dollar.
-Non-Residential under the proposed merge option will also have the same proposed RID as Residential. - Reducing CGG UV RID from 0.7654 to 0.6770 cents in the dollar. - 4.4% increase plus 0.6% growth to overall rates revenue which includes and accounts for both GRV & UV property revaluations that will take effect from 1 July 2022. - Average rate increase of around 3.6% for residential properties. - No proposed change to minimum payments.
+- No change to the existing rating categroies of one general GRV rate that commenced in 2022-23, mering residential and commercial rating categories. - Increasing GRV by 3% from 12.927 cents to 13.325 cents in the dollar. - Reducing CGG UV from 0.6770 cents to 0.5682 cents in the dollar as an offset to an overall 24% increase in UV property valuations. - 3.35% increase growth to overall rates revenue (not including interim rates that are down 33% from \$300k to \$200k) which includes and accounts for both GRV & UV property revaluations that will take effect from 1 July 2023. - No proposed change to minimum payments.